 A graduate assistantship with University Housing will give you the opportunity to develop strong personal and professional skills by gaining experience beyond what a structured classroom can provide!
 Graduate residents (GRs) are responsible for providing leadership and maintaining positive relationships among students, staff, colleagues, housing administrators and the UGA and Athens communities.
 Our GRs are instrumental in planning and implementing community programming and taking part in department initiatives.
 Our assistantships will prepare you for your future and provide you with valuable skill sets for your path to success whether you plan on staying in student affairs or if you have another career path in mind!

 The application process for the 2019-2020 academic year will begin on December 15, 2018 when applications will be available through the Division of Student Affairs website.
 Please note there are no available assistantships in University Housing for the 2019-2020 academic year due to the closing of Brumby Hall for renovation.

 Check out our recruitment guide for lots of helpful information:

 University Housing seeks candidates with experience in one or more of the following areas:

 - Residence hall staff experience

 Qualified individuals must be enrolled in a master's program at the University of Georgia.
 Doctoral students or students enrolled in professional schools (law, pharmacy, medical or veterinary) are not eligible for graduate assistantships with University Housing.
 Please note that the Graduate School does not allow students to hold a graduate assistantship if they are admitted provisionally.

 Qualified individuals must also be available for the entire academic year (fall and spring semesters) and able to participate in summer training (beginning in July) and the opening and closing of the residence halls (in August and May, respectively).
 We do not offer single semester assistantships.

-All graduate staff members are required to live on-campus in department provided apartments; pets are not allowed.
+All graduate staff members are required to live on-campus in apartments provided by University Housing; pets are not allowed.

 - Tuition waiver (student fees and parking are not included)